vanderbilt-redcap/port_project_to_remote_redcap/README.md

 While migration of file upload fields are supported, signature fields **will not be migrated**.
 This is _explicitly_ forbidden by the REDCap API.
 The signatures themselves will be stored in the reserved File Repository folder.

+Survey responses will ported as if they were regular entries on a data entry form, they will _not_ be marked as surveys on the ported project.
+Furthermore, survey links will _not_ magically redirect to your new project's location, you will likely want to perform redirects from your old server.

 Log records associated with the project are collated locally in temporary files prior to being transferred to the remote instance; it's possible you may be limited by your instance's hardware.
 Additionally, you may be limited by the remote server's file upload settings (by default, the File Repository has "unlimited" capacity but individual files are limited to 128MB).

 If the source project imposed data quality rules _after_ collecting data that _doesn't_ meet those data quality rules, those data will _not_ be transferred to the target project.

 Logs are **not** injected into the target project's relevant tables, this may alter expected behavior of some external modules.[^em_module_logs_table_as_db]

+Modules are not enabled and their settings are not automatically imported, these will need to be performed manually.

 Migration of data to an _earlier_ version of REDCap is not explicitly supported and may have unexpected behavior.
 Cloud storage of files is not _explicitly_ supported whether on the local or remote REDCap instances (the latter may work, but this is entirely untested).